deep-fingerprinting/df/README.md

 ```
 # Open-World Evaluation
 ## Dataset
-- The dataset format and description is the same as closed-world dataset
+- The dataset format and description are the same as closed-world dataset
 - The dataset can be downloaded in this [link](https://drive.google.com/drive/folders/1EDgNIM98PlayyUplKbaviHlDpVhVa1yS?usp=sharing)

-## Reproduce results
+## Reproduce Results
-First of all, you will need to download the corresponding datase and place it in the
+First of all, you will need to download the corresponding dataset and place it in:
-  1. ../dataset/OpenWorld/NoDef/ directory for non-defended
+  ../dataset/OpenWorld/NoDef/ directory for non-defended
-  2. ../dataset/OpenWorld/WTFPAD/ directory for WTF-PAD
+  ../dataset/OpenWorld/WTFPAD/ directory for WTF-PAD
-  3. ../dataset/OpenWorld/WalkieTalkie/ directory for Walkie-Talkie
+  ../dataset/OpenWorld/WalkieTalkie/ directory for Walkie-Talkie

-## Source codes' description
+## Source Code's Description
-The source codes contains two part:
+The source codes contain two part:
 ### Training the WF classifier
-- The model includes both monitored and unmonitored website to train the DF model with respect to each evaluation.
+- The model includes both monitored and unmonitored websites used to train the DF model with respect to each evaluation.
 - To train the model
 ```
 python src/OpenWorld_DF_<type of evaluation>_Training.py
 ```
 - The output of this part is the trained DF model that will be used in the next part.
-- After finish training the model, the trained DF model will be automatically saved at
+- After finishing training the model, the trained DF model will be automatically saved at
 ```
 ../saved_trained_models/OpenWorld_<type of evaluation>.h5
 ```